 Yogis say the practice can stimulate organs and improve their function.
 So why not help your body digest that heavy meal you just enjoyed?
 NDTV author Priya Deesh has compiled three asanas that can help boost your digestion: gomukhasana, vajraasana and ardha chandraasana.
 Check out the article for detailed instructions!

 American woman Randi Greene is a yoga teacher who refused to roll up her mat when she became pregnant, Daily Mail reports in this sweet story.
 The “new mother who was still performing headstands the day before she gave birth says yoga was behind her speedy 10-minute labour.”
 It also helped her create a “deeper mind-body connection” during pregnancy.
 Check out … Read More

 A new U.S. study finds that while serious yoga injuries are rare, they are on the rise.
 Here’s an excerpt from HealthDay Reporter, published on WebMD: It’s a small number compared to how many people practice yoga, researchers said, and the odds of a serious injury are low.
-However, the study found that the rate of ER-treated injuries increased over … Read More
+However, the study found that the rate of ER-treated injuries increased over time: from … Read More

 “Long before you took your first yoga class, your body already knew something about co-ordinating breath and movement, thanks to the mechanism of yawning.
 We humans start practising this nascent form of yoga in utero, yet we are taught from an early age to suppress our yawns for fear of causing offence,” writes YuMee Chung, a self-described recovering lawyer who teaches yoga in … Read More

 Did you know we sponsor free community yoga classes?
 Africa Yoga Project teacher Paska Atim John teaches yoga to local adults and children in Lamu Town and Shela every week.
 Check out all the initiatives we sponsor to support our beautiful community here, and join us if you can.